Nathalie Smith, MSN, RN

 Osteogenesis imperfecta (OI) is a genetic problem

 that affects the bones.
 The most common effect is weakened bones that break easily.
-There are at least eight types of OI.
+There are at least 8 types of OI.
 Some are mild with no obvious signs, while others are more severe.

 OI is caused by a problem in: